 Founded as an artists' exhibition space, the Lisson Gallery was the first in London to promote American minimalist art in the 60s, and has always been a platform for emerging contemporary artists, as well as more established Turner Prize winners.
-Shows are always thought-provoking and often represent artists who challenge the status quo.

 Phillips de Pury

 One of the biggest auction houses and art dealerships in the world, Phillips de Pury also holds selling exhibitions in contemporary art and photography at its London gallery, located in a former Victorian post office.

 Victoria Miro Gallery